Skip to main content

 No. Typo detection shows a suggestion (“Did you mean gmail.com?”) but the respondent can ignore it and submit with their original input.

-They can click “Resend code” after the 30-second cooldown.
-Check that your Airtable email notifications are not blocking Filla’s sending domain.
+They can click “Resend code” after the cooldown.
+Check that your inbox provider isn’t blocking Filla’s sending domain.